-Playing the ESL Charades game in the classroom is a fun way to get your class up and moving using any types of vocabulary that you are using in your lessons.
-Get the students thinking “outside of the box” with a classic interactive and dynamic game of Charades.Kids, Adults
+Playing the Charades ESL Game in the classroom is a fun way to get your class using vocabulary and forming sentences.
+Get the students thinking “outside of the box” with a classic, interactive, and dynamic game of Charades.Kids, Adults

 Charades ESL Game Preparation:

-To prepare for the game, you may want to collect a few words that are loosely related to the topics that you are currently covering in your class’s textbook.
+To prepare for the game, you may want to collect a few words that are loosely related to the topics that you are currently covering in your curriculum.

 Create a word list and print it out so you can refer to it directly in class if you want.

 To start off the activity, start the class with a demonstration of how to play the game.
 The purpose of Charades is to elicit a correct answer of a word, phrase, person’s name, movie character or the title of a movie (etc.) without saying anything.
 A person stands up in front of the class and can only use actions and movement to elicit the answer.